 Ventura Rodríguez fountain restoration in Ciempozuelos

-Work included in the Historical Fountains and Gardens Plan of the Community of Madrid.
+Work included in the Plan of Fountains and Historic Gardens of the Community of Madrid

 This monumental fountain of Ciempozuelos is a tribute to «this villa to his illustrious son» Ventura Rodríguez, renowned architect of the 20th century.
 XVIII, native of the town.
 It is located in the central square of the same name between the Town Hall and the Church of Santa María Magdalena, surrounded by a tree-lined pedestrian space,